 An employer-sponsored investment plan for retirement.
 Employees make pre-tax contributions to the plan, and all contributions and earnings grow tax-deferred until withdrawn, when ordinary income taxes apply.
 Withdrawals prior to age 59½ may be subject to a 10% additional federal tax.
 Employers may match a portion of employees' contributions.

 A retirement account to which you can contribute up to a specified amount each year (the maximum amount is determined by Congress).
 Individuals aged 50 and older may also be eligible to make additional annual catch-up contributions (up to a specified amount).
 IRAs give your money the potential to grow tax-deferred and, depending on your personal circumstances, contributions may be tax deductible (withdrawals prior to age 59½ may be assessed a 10% additional federal tax).
 Withdrawals from traditional IRAs are taxed at then-current rates.

 Short-term debt securities issued by the U.S. Treasury, "T-bills" sell at a discount to their par (face) value and mature in less than a year.
 The interest an investor earns is the difference between the buying price and the amount paid at maturity.

 An agreement in which a grantor transfers assets to a trustee for the purpose of benefiting one or more beneficiaries.

 U.S. Savings Bonds

 Represent loans to the federal government, to be repaid in full, with interest, at a specified future date known as the maturity date.
-Series EE bonds issued today are sold at a 50% discount to face value (the amount paid at maturity).
+Series EE bonds issued today are sold at face value.

 Unlimited Marital Deduction